only-cliches/snap-db/README.md

 - Zero dependencies.
 - Zero compiling.
+- Zero configuring.
+- On-disk database stored in a single file.
 - Constant time range & offset/limit queries.
 - Optimized with WebAssembly indexes.
+- Typescript & Babel friendly.
 - Works in NodeJS or NodeJS like environments.
-- Typescript & Babel friendly.
 - Keys are sorted, allowing *very fast* range queries.
-- Uses stripped down SQLite compiled to webassembly as datastore.
+- Data is durable in the face of application or power failure.

 ## Installation